 4. Soil compaction

-5. Additional cost to production
+5. Additional cost of production

 6. Environmental Damage

 As stated before, heavy tillage exposes soils to both water and wind erosion.
-When soil with accumulated toxic substances from chemicals used on farm, wash or blow into streams, rivers and ponds they cause pollution.
+When soil with accumulated toxic substances from chemicals used on the farm, wash or blow into streams, rivers and ponds they cause pollution.
 Then, fish and wildlife are also endangered when soil particles are washed into waters clouding them.